-Setting the Sleep Mode Select bit (PMU0CF.6) turns off the internal 1.8 V regulator (VREG0) and switches the power supply of all on-chip RAM to the VDD\MCU pin (see Figure 14.1).
+Setting the Sleep Mode Select bit (PMU0CF.6) turns off the internal 1.8 V regulator (VREG0) and switches the power supply of all on-chip RAM to the VBAT pin (see Figure 14.1).
 Power to most digital logic on the chip is disconnected; only PMU0 and the SmaRTClock remain powered.
-Analog peripherals remain powered.
-The Comparators remain functional when the device enters sleep mode.
+Analog peripherals remain powered in two-cell mode and lose their supply in one-cell mode because the dc-dc converter is disabled.
+In two-cell mode, only the Comparators remain functional when the device enters sleep mode.
 All other analog peripherals (ADC0, IREF0, External Oscillator, etc.) should be disabled prior to entering sleep mode.
 The system clock source must be set to the low power internal oscillator or the precision oscillator prior to entering sleep mode.